verb (lets, letting; past and past participle let)

 - Let's speak plainly here, David, it looks as if you've been letting yourself go.

-let someone/something go
+let someone/thing go

 - 1Allow someone or something to escape or go free: they let the hostages goMore example sentences